Friday, January 17, 2025

 Family

 What does family mean to you?
 Take a minute to maybe write down your own definition of a family.
-If you compare your definition of a family with others, you would find both similarities and differences.
+If you compare your definition with others, you would find both similarities and differences.
 For example, would your definition of family include:

 1. A friend or neighbor who is not a blood or legal relative